-Once you have the funnel mapped out and your baselines estimated, you can spot the biggest differences between your numbers and the average.
-This will be the funnel stage where the biggest opportunities lie.
+Once you have your marketing funnel mapped out and your baselines estimated, you can spot the biggest differences between your numbers and the average.
+This will highlight where opportunities lie.
 This is where you should target your efforts to improve your performance.

-You calculate size of opportunity by dividing the baseline by your client’s metric for each funnel stage and subtract 1.
+You can calculate the size of the opportunity by dividing the baseline by your client’s metric for each funnel stage and subtract 1.

 This also works backwards:

 - IF the eCommerce conversion rate baseline (visitor to conversion) is 1.5% and your conversion rate is 3%, you have a negative opportunity value of -50% and should refocus your efforts on other parts of the funnel.

 - IF your metric is 0-10% above baseline, mark the opportunity size as 10%

 - IF your metric is -10%-0 below baseline, mark the opportunity size as -10%